 All right, enough.

-You know, Benghazi contractors actually said this that they said Hillary's State Department silenced them with threats.
+You know, Benghazi contractors actually said this, that they said Hillary's State Department silenced them with threats.

-You know, she starts a book tour.
+You know, she starts her book tour.

 That was 2012, not September 11th, 01.

-Anyway, the revelation that the security company hired a guard, hired to guard the compound, used guards who weren't even armed.
+Anyway, the revelation that the security company hired a guard hired to guard the compound used guards who weren't even armed.

 A lot of good that is.